edinburgh-napier/SET09102/notes/unit1_code_quality/principles.md

 The purpose of software engineering principles is to ensure that software is developed in a way that is predictable, reliable, and adaptable to evolving requirements.
 Adhering to these principles helps to reduce the likelihood of errors, improve team productivity, and create software that is easier to maintain and extend over time.
+They underpin many other rules and approaches to engineering high-quality code, and you will see them referred to many times in these notes.

 ## Why Principles Matter